 We can use it for other print materials, including brochures, direct-mail pieces, and other print materials;

-The colors can be set up to be printed consistently from any commercial printer;
+The colours can be set up to be printed consistently from any commercial printer;

 It can scale to fit a billboard and won’t lose quality; and